electron/electron/docs/api/menu.md

 * `after` - Inserts this item after id referenced item.
 If the referenced item doesn't exist the item will be inserted at the end of the menu.
-* `endof` - Inserts this item at the end of the logical group containing the id referenced item.
-(Groups are created by separator items).
-If the referenced item doesn't exist a new separator group is created with the given id and this item is inserted after that separator.
+* `endof` - Inserts this item at the end of the logical group containing the id referenced item (groups are created by separator items).
+If the referenced item doesn't exist, a new separator group is created with the given id and this item is inserted after that separator.

-When an item is positioned following unpositioned items are inserted after it, until a new item is positioned.
+When an item is positioned, all un-positioned items are inserted after it until a new item is positioned.
 So if you want to position a group of menu items in the same location you only need to specify a position for the first item.